-WORKSHEET DOCUMENTATION Sample Clauses
+WORKSHEET DOCUMENTATION Clause Samples

 WORKSHEET DOCUMENTATION.
-A. Department Heads and supervisors are encouraged to keep worksheet documentation of significant events concerning the job performance of individuals under their supervision.
+Department Heads and supervisors are encouraged to keep worksheet documentation of significant events concerning the job performance of individuals under their supervision.
 These worksheet documentations can be essential in assessing performance and providing uniform treatment of all employees because they enable the rating supervisor to evaluate the job performance of the employee on the basis of written information compiled between appraisals rather than having to rely on memory.
 The Worksheet Form is designed so that documentation will be made in a chronological and specific manner.
 To ensure that all supervisors approach Work Sheet documentation in a consistent and positive manner, the following guidelines and suggestions have been developed and are outlined below.

 Related to WORKSHEET DOCUMENTATION

-• Product Documentation You should review the policy documents carefully to ensure they accurately reflect the cover, conditions, limits, and other terms that you require.
+• Product Documentation You should review the policy documents carefully to ensure they accurately reflect the cover, conditions, limits and other terms that you require.
 Particular attention should be paid to policy conditions and warranties as failure to comply with these could invalidate your policy.
-It is important that you retain and keep safely all documents associated with your policy so that you can refer to them in the event of a claim.
+Claims can arise, under certain types of insurance contract, long after the expiry of the policy.
+It is therefore important that you retain and keep safely all documents associated with your policy.

 • Project Documentation All documentation provided to the City other than Project drawings shall be furnished on a Microsoft compatible compact disc.